Assistant Professor, Student Success Center

 In addition to engaging in the everyday practice of law, Jon has a passion for sharing his love the law and legal system with students eager to enter the legal field.
 In 2012, Jon became an adjunct professor to several colleges in their paralegal departments teaching night classes.
 During that time, Jon coached students in moot court competitions, prepared them for a career in the legal field, and even helped them obtain gainful employment in the legal field.
 Jon has also been a guest lecturer at several well-known undergraduate universities and colleges in their respective legal departments.

-In 2019, Jon left the practice of law to become a full-time law professor for the University of La Verne, College of Law.
+In 2019, Jon left the practice of law to become a full-time law professor for the University of La Verne, College of Law and Public Service.
 Although Jon still assists law firms in an advisory capacity, Jon realized his true calling was to teach law to future attorneys to help them be the best attorney they can be for themselves, their clients, and the justice system as a whole.